rcos/rcos-handbook/docs/grading/rubric.md

 The way you conduct yourself at RCOS may have a long-lasting impact on the community, whether that be positive or negative.

 Students who go above and beyond to model and encourage positive behaviors outlined in our community Code of Conduct may receive:
-- additional consideration for leadership positions within RCOS (e.g. task force teams, mentor, coordinator)
+- additional consideration for leadership positions within RCOS (e.g. task force teams, mentor, Coordinator)
 - recognition from the community as a model citizen

 On the other hand, students may be penalized, depending on the severity of the offense, for violating the Code of Conduct.